borgstrom/nacl/README.rst

 The default YAML renderer that SaltStack_ uses is the best starting point for building state data.
 It's easy to write & grok syntax make it ideal for getting your feet wet.
-As a state tree grows the combination of Jinja_ with YAML mean that you get to add some programatic generation of your state tree to reduce repetative tasks through the use macros and other built in Jinja_ goodness.
+As a state tree grows the combination of Jinja_ with YAML mean that you get to add some programmatic generation of your state tree to reduce repetitive tasks through the use macros and other built in Jinja_ goodness.

 Then your state tree starts to get bigger, and bigger, and bigger.
 Soon you end up with hundreds of YAML files, some of which a hundreds if not thousands of